What we know about FEMA efforts in North Carolina after reported threats lead to an arrest

 Battling misinformation

-After disasters like hurricanes and the Maui wildfires, FEMA has had to deal with wild rumors about its relief efforts, which include an initial $750 payment to many victims.
+After disasters such as hurricanes and the Maui wildfires, FEMA has had to deal with wild rumors about its relief efforts, including assertions that an initial $750 payment is the only one victims will receive.

 But “the contours of this misinformation are unlike anything we’ve seen before,” a senior administration official told CNN last week.